alexdrymonitis/miscellaneous_abstractions/README.txt

 [bin2any] converts a binary value entered either as a list of 1s and 0s, or as a symbol, to either a decimal, a hexadecimal, or an octal value.
 The Pd-extended version is called [bin2any_extended]

+[clip_abs] solves the issue [clip] has when the first argument is greater than the second

 [loop] is a sophisticated vanilla loop abstraction.

 [map] maps a range of values to another range.